Dru-Mara/EvalNE/docs/source/description.rst

 - Load and preprocess graphs
 - Obtain general graph statistics
 - Conveniently read node/edge embeddings from files
+- Sample nodes/edges to form train/test/validation sets
-- Compute train/test/validation edge and node splits
+- Different approaches for edge sampling:

-- Sample edges from a network using different criteria
-- Generate false edges using different algorithms
+    - Timestamp based sampling: latest nodes are used for testing
+    - Random sampling: random split of edges in train and test sets
+    - Spanning tree sampling: train set will contain a spanning tree of the graph
+    - Fast depth first search sampling: similar to spanning tree but based of DFS

+- Negative sampling or generation of non-edge pairs using:

+    - Open world assumption: train non-edges do not overlap with train edges
+    - Closed world assumption: train non-edges do not overlap with either train nor test edges

-- Evaluate link prediction and network reconstruction from methods returning:
+- Evaluate LP, SP and NR for methods that output:

     - Node Embeddings
-    - Edge Embeddings
+    - Node-pair Embeddings
     - Similarity scores (e.g. the ones given by LP heuristics)

-- Implements simple embedding vizualization routines
+- Implements simple visualization routines for embeddings and graphs
-- Includes node classification evaluation for Node embedding methods
+- Includes NC evaluation for node embedding methods
-- Provides functions that compute edge embeddings from node feature vectors:
+- Provides binary operators to compute edge embeddings from node feature vectors:

     - Average
     - Hadamard
     - Weighted L1
     - Weighted L2

-- Can use any sklearn classifier for LP/NR/NC tasks
+- Can use any scikit-learn classifier for LP/SP/NR/NC tasks
+- Provides routines to run command line commands or functions with a given timeout
-- Includes parameter tuning subroutines
+- Includes hyperparameter tuning based on grid search
-- Implements several evaluation metrics
+- Implements over 10 different evaluation metrics such as AUC, F-score, etc.
 - AUC and PR curves can be provided as output
-- Includes routines to generate tabular output and easily parse it to Latex tables
+- Includes routines to generate tabular outputs and directly parse them to Latex tables